 5 min read

-We love the holidays!
+Here at Springfree, we love the holidays!
 As the old song says, it’s the most wonderful time of year!
-But with a shopping list as long as your arm and more holiday parties than you can count on your hands, it’s also the most stressful time of the year.
+But with a shopping list as long as your arm and more holiday to-dos than you can count on your hands, it’s also the most stressful time of the year.

 Heading into the holiday rush, it’s good to have a plan for staying ahead of the stress, or finding ways to handle it in the moment.
 Here are a few of our favorite ways to stay stress-free during the holidays.